 The Osprey Syncro 10 shares many of the features of the other 3(ish) liter liquid/10 liter cargo capacity packs in our hydration pack review, but comes in at a lower weight.
 This pack is for the rider who wants new pack technology but in more of a minimalist package.

 Osprey Syncro 10 Review

 Cons: Less support

 #2 of 13

 Our Analysis and Test Results

-While some hydration packs have come equipped with gizmos and features galore, the Osprey Syncro 10 has found a sweet spot for riders, hikers, and runners.
+While some hydration packs come equipped with gizmos and features galore, the Osprey Syncro 10 finds a sweet spot for riders, hikers, and runners.
 The pack has several cool features like an inline quick disconnect fitting for easy cleaning and filling, as well as several specialty storage pockets and even a removable rain cover.
-Maybe best of all is the highly breathable mesh back panel that will keep you cool.
+Maybe best of all is the highly breathable mesh back panel that keeps you cool.

 Ease of Drinking